-- \boxtimes The district has procedures for how evaluation results will be used to inform the - Planning of professional development; and - > Development of school and district improvement plans. - ☑ The district's system ensures instructional personnel who have been evaluated as less than effective are required to participate in specific professional development programs, pursuant to section 1012.98(10), F.S.
+- $\boxtimes$ The district has procedures for how evaluation results will be used to inform the - Planning of professional learning; and - > Development of school and district improvement plans. - ☑ The district's system ensures instructional personnel who have been evaluated as less than effective are required to participate in specific professional learning programs, pursuant to section 1012.98(11), F.S.